Israel Goodovitch: Professional career

-In 1959 Goodovitch received an award from Israeli Histadrut Fund for Young Creators.
+In 1959 Goodovitch received an award from the Israeli Histadrut Fund for Young Creators.

 Between the years 1961 and 1963, he was a student of Kenzo Tange in the Department of Architecture of Tokyo University.
 He joined the group of architects Arata Isozaki and Reiko Tomita and was part of the group that planned the Olympic complex of the 1964 Olympic games in Tokyo.
 He received a Ph.D. in urban design from the Department of Architecture, Tokyo University in 1963.

 In 1964 Goodovitch came back to Israel and served as director of Planning and Design in the Israeli Ministry of Housing.